Information about moving house during the pandemic is available on the Government website.

 Most students will have an assured shorthold tenancy (AST), which means your landlord cannot evict you without first serving appropriate notices and obtaining a court order.
 This will take time and is often not worth it if the tenancy is nearing its end, so most landlords are reluctant to start eviction proceedings.

 The Government has published guidance protecting renters during the pandemic.
 Except in the most serious cases, landlords must now give tenants at least 6 months notice prior to applying for a possession order.
 This means your landlord is even less likely to evict you at this time.
-In addition, bailiffs now can't serve evictions until at least 31 May except in limited circumstances.
+I

 If you live with your landlord, you do not have the same protection from eviction.
 Your landlord can evict you without a court order, but you are still legally entitled to reasonable notice - the notice period will depend on what is in the contract you signed, but is usually one month.